- The entrance is NOT your friend

 - Is it right next to your competitors and let them do all the marketing while you steal some of their traffic?

-In this post, we’ll cover 7 tips on choosing the best booth location.
+In this post, we’ll cover the best and worst areas you can place your booth.

 1. The entrance is NOT your friend